-Since this facility does not have a Title V operating permit, this change is not a Title V significant Modification, and therefore public noticing is not required.
+Since this facility does not have a Title V operating permit, this change is not a Title V significant modification, and therefore public noticing is not required for Title V significant permit modifications.

 2. Public Notice Action

 As demonstrated above, this project will require public noticing.
 Therefore, public notice documents will be submitted to the California Air Resources Board (CARB) and a public notice will be electronically published on the District's website prior to the issuance of the ATC for this equipment.